ColCh/bookmarks-to-linkding/README.md

 # Booksmarks to Linkding

 This will allow you to import your bookmarks into the linkding platform.
-LindDing does not support folder structure, so this script to convert the folder structure to tags.
+LindDing does not support folder structure, so this script will convert the folder structure to tags.

 ## How to use